-Now that you are going to buy your first domain, it might be useful to know the meaning of those three terms, Registrar, Host, and DNS.
+Now that you will buy your first domain, it might be helpful to know the meaning of those three terms, Registrar, Host, and DNS.

 What is a registrar, a host, and a DNS (domain name server), and why should you care?
 When you buy a domain for the first time, it's helpful to know the difference, so here we go.